Council of the Republic (Brazil): 2021 meeting announcement

 On 7 September 2021, during manifestations in his favor in Brasília, São Paulo and other capitals, president Jair Bolsonaro announced he would convene the Council on the following day, for the purpose of "show the people's picture in the acts".

 Bolsonaro gave a speech in Brasília in the beginning of the afternoon and then headed to São Paulo, where he also gave a speech.
 The mention to the meeting of the Council of the Republic happened during the speech in the federal capital.
 Bolsonaro said he would invite the president of the Supreme Federal Court, Luiz Fux, besides the justice is not member of the Council.

 Tomorrow, I will convene the Council of the Republic, along with ministers, along with the President of the Chamber, the Senate and the Supreme Court, with this picture of you, I'll show them where we should all go.

 In response, the Presidents of the Senate, Rodrigo Pacheco, and the Chamber of Deputies, Arthur Lira, reported they hadn't receive any formal invitation by the Presidency of the Republic.
 The President of the Supreme Court, Luiz Fux, said he would not be present, once he's not a member of the Council.

 On the other hand, Vice President Hamilton Mourão said Bolsonaro was wrong when mentioning the meeting.

+2023 Federal intervention in the Federal District

+In 2023, President Lula decreed federal intervention in the Federal District to put an end to a serious disruption of public order amidst the 8 January Brasília attacks.
+However, the Council of the Republic was not convened at the time.